AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 *   State field is not being populated in Mobile form rendition.
 Hotfix for CQ-4240597
 *   Remove reference usage of components in templates from anti-pattern list.
 Hotfix for CQ-4239217
 *   HTML5 Numeric Box set as a Float or Decimal gives different validation results in different browsers.
 NPR-23528: Hotfix for CQ-4244097
-*   \[Image upload\] Image not getting displayed in DOR preview.
+*   &lsqb;Image upload&rsqb; Image not getting displayed in DOR preview.
 Hotfix for CQ-4243178
 *   JEE server throws an error on trying to submit the Adaptive Form with ‘Email PDF’ and ‘Include attachments’.
 Hotfix for CQ-4239894
 *   Chart is not plotted at runtime using table/panel.
 Hotfix for CQ-4240010
 *   Adaptive Form submission is not working and no change in transaction count due to failure of submission.
 Hotfix for CQ-4246125
-*   \[Image choice\] Document of record options are not visible.
+*   &lsqb;Image choice&rsqb; Document of record options are not visible.
 Hotfix for CQ-4236976
 *   Template editor UI is not stable.
 Hotfix for CQ-4241497
 *   AFs are not shown using assets tab of side panel while is shown using browse option for AEM form component property dialog.
 Hotfix for CQ-4236751
 *   Workflow ID generated for form conversion should be available in generated Adaptive Form.
 Hotfix for CQ-4240014